 Bee & Wasp Sting Guide For Pets

 Although most bees and wasps are relatively small creatures, their stings can sometimes pack quite the punch.
 It can be a bit unnerving when our beloved pets get stung, especially if it's their first time.
-There's also conflicting advice online regarding different products you can use, such as Benadryl, baking soda, and aloe.
-Below are some tips that will help you prepare, symptoms to look for, as well as steps you can take after a sting to keep your pet safe and comfortable, including information on those debated products.
-This guide is meant mostly for dogs and cats, however, can apply for other pets as well.
+Symptoms from a sting can range from mild to severe, or sometimes even deadly.
+Many animals have a high tolerance for pain and tend to suffer in silence, so symptoms can also sometimes seem unnoticeable.
+There's also conflicting advice online regarding different products available to treat a sting, such as Benadryl, baking soda or oatmeal past, and aloe.
+Below are some tips that will help you prepare in advance, symptoms to look for, as well as steps you can take after a sting to keep your pet safe and comfortable, including information on those debated products.

 1. Pet First Aid Kit